 By whatever name, these words all describe the same thing: the basic energy that runs through life.
 Anodea Judith calls it “charge.”
-It’s accessible and part of our everyday language, something even the skeptics can relate to such as in having “a charge” about something.
-Me?
-I use them all!
+What I like about the word “charge” is that it is accessible and part of our everyday language, something even the skeptics can relate to such as in having “a charge” about something.
+I lean toward simply calling it “energy.”

 “Everything is energy and that’s all there is to it.
 Match the frequency of the reality you want and you cannot help but get that reality.
 It can be no other way.
 This is not philosophy.
 This is physics.”